Alia5/hitechbot/README.md

 Hitech didn't even obfuscate their javascript-code, which was rather an invitation to create this.
 This code has been released after the challenge was over.

+Sadly though, cou cannot actually see it in action now :(

 ## Building

 `$ npm i && npm run devbuild`